Kadam36/Email-code-otp/README.md

 # Email-code-otp
-to send the email when click on button or any one do inquiry to our page
+To send the email when click on button or any one do inquiry to our page